 Who Should Read this Handbook?

-It is the responsibility of all graduate students in the Department of Educational Administration (EDAD) to be familiar with the information presented in this handbook and the Graduate Bulletin (http://www.unl.edu/gradstudies/bulletin), and to know and observe all regulations and procedures relating to the program he/she is pursuing.
-In no case will a policy, procedure, or regulation be waived or an exception granted because a student pleads ignorance of, or contends that he/she was not informed of the regulation, policy or procedure.
+It is the responsibility of all graduate students in the Department of Educational Administration (EDAD) to be familiar with the information presented in this handbook and the Graduate Bulletin (https://catalog.unl.edu/graduate-professional/policies/), and to know and observe all regulations and procedures relating to the program being pursued.
+In no case will a policy, procedure, or regulation be waived or an exception granted because a student pleads ignorance of, or contends that they were not informed of the regulation, policy or procedure.
 A student planning to graduate should be familiar with the dates relating to application for graduation and other pertinent deadlines (http://www.unl.edu/gradstudies/current/degrees).

-A student may expect to satisfy the requirements of the handbook and bulletin in force at the time the student is admitted to, and begins course work in, a degree program; or the student may, with the consent of his/her adviser, graduate under a subsequent bulletin or handbook provided the student complies with all requirements of the later bulletin or handbook.
+A student may expect to satisfy the requirements of the handbook and bulletin in force at the time the student is admitted to, and begins course work in, a degree program; or the student may, with the consent of the student's advisor, graduate under a subsequent bulletin or handbook provided the student complies with all requirements of the later bulletin or handbook.

 The Department of Educational Administration and the University of Nebraska-Lincoln expressly reserves the right to: 1) add or delete courses from its offerings and to change times or locations; 2) change academic calendars without notice; 3) cancel any course for insufficient registrations; 4) modify, consolidate, or delete any program; 5) revise or change rules, charges, fees, schedules, courses, requirements for degrees, and any other regulation affecting students including, but not limited to, evaluation standards, whenever considered necessary or desirable.